A mathematical model of CAR-T cell therapy in combination with chemotherapy for malignant gliomas: Discussion

+{Let us remark that for the ranges of parameters given in Table \ref{tab:paramenters} and considered initial conditions we do not observe any complex dynamics in the system \eqref{eqS}--\eqref{eqE}.
+This fact may be connected with the finite number of treatment applications and the stability of the invariant hyperplane $K-S_{1}-S_{2}-R=0$ of \eqref{eqS}--\eqref{eqE} at $C=E=0$.
+It may also be related to the high growth rates of tumor cells, which, as we have demonstrated above, define the dynamics.
+On the other hand, system \eqref{eqS}--\eqref{eqE} may exhibit more complex dynamics for other values of the parameters and/or initial conditions.
+In this work, our primary goal is to understand how CAR-T therapy and chemotherapy can be effectively combined to maximize median survival in the virtual population of MG virtual patients.
+On the other hand, it may be an interesting problem to explore possible types of dynamics governed by the system \eqref{eqS}--\eqref{eqE}, which should be considered elsewhere.}

-In terms of improvements and future work, it is essential to consider the role of spatial effects in CAR-T cell therapy, particularly for gliomas, which exhibit infiltrative behavior \cite{owens2024spatiotemporal}.
+Moreover, it could be essential to consider the role of spatial effects in CAR-T cell therapy, particularly for gliomas, which exhibit infiltrative behavior \cite{owens2024spatiotemporal}.
 While our model provides valuable insights into the interactions between CAR-T cell therapy, TMZ, and MG cells, spatial dimension is a critical factor in influencing these interactions.
 To enhance the accuracy and applicability of our findings, future studies should incorporate spatial elements to better assess the efficacy of the proposed treatments in a more realistic setting.

-Moreover, we aim to extend the mathematical model by incorporating experimental data from animal studies to more precisely calibrate the parameters, refining our understanding of the treatment dynamics and evaluating the significance of key model parameters.
-Calibrating and validating the model on real data would also confirm that all the essential biological mechanisms are described within the proposed mathematical model.
+Finally, we aim to extend the proposed mathematical model by incorporating experimental data to more precisely calibrate the parameters, refining our understanding of the treatment dynamics, and evaluating the significance of key model parameters.
+Calibrating and validating the model on real data would also confirm that all essential biological mechanisms are described within the proposed mathematical model.